Bobtron/dynamodb-copy-table/README.md

-`AWS_DEFAULT_REGION` | Select the region (the default region is `us-west-2`) `DISABLE_CREATION` | Disables creation of a new table (Useful if the table already exists) `DISABLE_DATACOPY` | Disables copying of data from source table to destination table `PROFILE_NAME` | Name of AWS profile to be used for credentials (will use default profile if AWS key not specified) `AWS_ACCESS_KEY_ID` | AWS credentials to be used if profile is not specified `AWS_SECRET_ACCESS_KEY` | AWS credentials to be used if profile is not specified
+`AWS_DEFAULT_REGION` | Select the region (the default region is `us-west-2`) `DISABLE_CREATION` | Disables creation of a new table (Useful if the table already exists) `DISABLE_DATACOPY` | Disables copying of data from source table to destination table `PROFILE_NAME` | Name of AWS profile to be used for credentials (will use default profile if this and AWS key are not specified)
+`AWS_ACCESS_KEY_ID` | AWS credentials to be used if profile is not specified `AWS_SECRET_ACCESS_KEY` | AWS credentials to be used if profile is not specified